vmware-samples/euc-samples/Windows-Samples/Tools & Utilities/SCCM to AirWatch Auto Registration/README.md

 The name of the Organization Group where the devices will be registered.
 The API key and admin credentials need to be authenticated at this Organization Group.

-## Resources
+## Prerequisites

-Prerequisites:

 SCCM 2012 R2 or later and Airwatch 9.x

 Must be run with an account that has access to SCCM WMI Provider

-Airwatch account with at least API privileges needed
+Airwatch admin account with at least API privileges needed

 ##Change Log

-2/20/2018 - Published
+- 2/20/2018 Published
-5/1/2018 - Version 2.0 - Changed script so it will connect via remote WMI to the SCCM Server.
+- 5/1/2018 Version 2.0 Changed script so it will connect via remote WMI to the SCCM Server.
 It no longer needs to be run locally on the SCCM Server
-9/13/2018 - Added AirLift reference in README
+- 9/13/2018 Added AirLift reference in README
+- 9/13/2018 - Version 2.1 Changed script's AirWatchUser reference to AirWatchAdmin.